Higher Education Brief: Classic Learning Test Concordance with the SAT

 The College Board recognizes the role that the Classic Learning Test and other assessments can play in a diverse educational landscape.

 In April 2023, Classic Learning Initiatives, LLC, published a paper that includes a concordance between the Classic Learning Test and the SAT—The Concordance Relationship Between the Classic Learning Test (CLT) and the Scholastic Aptitude Test (SAT).
 While the paper makes statements about comparability between the SAT and CLT, the study does not meet industry standards (as developed jointly by the American Educational Research Association, National Council on Measurement in Education, and the American Psychological Association) for an acceptable concordance.
+Furthermore, new external research shows that the CLT is not predictive of college performance or success and has no relationship to student outcomes.

 College Board was not involved in the study.
 Without addressing several methodological and comparability issues, we cannot validate the interpretation and use of concorded CLT-to-SAT scores for high-stakes decisions, like admissions and scholarship awards, based on the published study.